TerribleDev/blog.terribledev.io.hexo/source/_posts/VS-2017-best-extensions-on-launch.md

 ## Roaming extensions!

 The biggest new feature in vs 2017 is that your extensions can now "sync" between instances of VS. Under `tools -> Extensions and updates -> Roaming Extensions Manager` you can now pick extensions to "roam".
 This is an awesome tool, because you can now have the same development experience even under a brand new install!
+Your extensions finally go with you.

 ![roaming extension manager](extmgr.PNG)